SIMITClub/tech-month-2017/javascript.md

 - Lets put `typeof "2"` in the console and you will notice, the output is string.

-Try different values and see the magic:
+Try different values and see the magic.

+#### String Concatition
+As you have already seen the mix of numbers and string.
+How about printing "High 5!"?
+As this string contains a number and string.
+Javascript allows us to mix the number with string with the below format.

+`High {4+1}!` And this will print "High 5!"

 ## Source
 - Wikipedia